LordRishav/install-scripts/README.md

 ## To do

+1. uefi-install -

 - [ ] Add options for locales
 - [ ] Add options for languages
 - [ ] Add options for countries in reflector

+2. sway-wayland

+- [ ] Ask for browser
+- [ ] set browser selected as $BROWSER
+- [ ] ask preferred terminal name and install it.
+Set `$term terminal name` in sway config
+- [ ] Ask for preferred shell.
+If blank continue with rest of script
+- [ ] Ask for pulseaudio/pipewire

 ## Give me feedback in [Matrix](https://matrix.to/#/@kibybyte:fairydust.space)